 The opioid addiction treatment is like choosing the lesser of two evils.
-In essence, you have to take Methadone to prevent or reduce the number of withdrawal symptoms from heroin addiction.
+In essence, an individual has to take Methadone to prevent or reduce the number of withdrawal symptoms from heroin addiction.

-Because Methadone is itself an opioid, using it may get you addicted.
+Because Methadone is itself an opioid, using it may get one addicted.
 Nonetheless, the benefits of joining a Methadone clinic usually outweigh the risks.

 Not all opioid addicts are eligible to join a Methadone clinic.
-It is because they don’t recommend using Methadone when you have certain medical or physical conditions.
+It is because they don’t recommend using Methadone when a person has certain medical or physical conditions.
 They include: